AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/processor-automation.md

 This happens to be backwards-compatible with previous AE2 versions, because even if the <ItemLink id="inscriber" />s are sided, the pipe subnets still insert to and extract from the correct faces.

+## A Lesson In Pattern Encoding

+Often, the [pattern](../items-blocks-machines/patterns.md) you need to encode **WILL NOT MATCH WHAT YOU SEE IN JEI**, or what JEI outputs when you click the + button.
+In this case, JEI will output 2 separate patterns, one for the printed components and one for the final assembly, and the printed components pattern will include a [press](../items-blocks-machines/presses.md).
+This is not what we want, because this is not what the setup will do.
+We want 1 pattern that inputs the raw resources and outputs the completed processor, and since the press is already in the inscriber, we should not put it in the pattern.

+---

 <GameScene zoom="4" interactive={true}>
   <ImportStructure src="../assets/assemblies/processor_automation.snbt" />